rushikeshpol15/Test/README.md

 - the all user details from json file users array is fetched and stored in redux state when the url is get change
 - all the tickets details is stored in redux state

-# Problem during using redux
-- whenever page refresh all state comes to initial value